shushanth2003/Backend-Development-Learning/HTML/HTML_Notes.md

 ---
 # Textual Tags
 ## Headings
 Headings are used to define the titles and subtitles within a document.
-HTML provides six levels of headings, from <h1> (the most important and largest) to <h6> (the least important and smallest).
+HTML provides six levels of headings, from h1 (the most important and largest) to h6 (the least important and smallest).
 They help structure content and improve readability by creating a clear hierarchy.
 ---
+## Title Tag
+The <title> tag in HTML defines the title of the HTML document.
+This title is displayed in the browser's title bar or tab, and it's also used for bookmarking pages and in search engine results.
+It's placed within the <head> section of the HTML document.
+---
+# p Tag
+The p tag in HTML defines a paragraph.
+Browsers automatically add a single blank line before and after each paragraph, creating a clear separation between blocks of text.
+It's a block-level element, meaning it occupies the full width available to it and starts on a new line.